rafaelff/YouSing/README.md

 #### Installation
 ##### Windows 64 bits
 If you're running Windows 64bits, then all you need to do is download [this installer](https://github.com/rafaelff/YouSing/raw/master/YouSing-x64.exe) and run it!
+**Important:** Your antivirus may prevent the software from installing, since it's not signed, but there is nothing suspicious on the code (you can check the source here, on github).
+In this case, you may need to disable it temporarily and/or add the app on the trusted list.

 Unfortunatelly, no installer is provided yet for 32bits version of Windows due to some issues with the packager.
 If that's your case, please read the next session on how to run it by source.
 ##### Running from source
 - Install Node.js if you don't have it yet
 - Extract the files
 - Run by command line `npm install` on the folder where the files were extracted
+- Launch the app by command line `node main.js` on the folder installed

 **Important:** On linux, make sure to run as root `sudo node main.js` or else you wont be able to connect the mobile devices
 #### Preparation